sampl/protolang/developers.md

 - Download the language files you want to use from [https://kaikki.org/dictionary/]
 - Move the file into the `/data` directory
-- Run `npm run import:dictionary -- --live`
+- Run `npm run import:dictionary -- live`

 To seed lessons and phrases: